This story was originally published and last updated .

 Keep in mind that Live Albums include all photos of any person/pet selected, no matter how old or who they're with.
 There's no granular filtering so you may end up with super old pics that you'd rather not remember, or with pics involving other people.
 If you want to remove those, you will need to wait for the Live Album to populate completely, then manually select the unwanted photos and remove them.

 Live Albums also update automatically, so every time you take a new photo of that face, it will be added without you having to lift a finger.
 That makes them ideal for families, friends, and pets.

 Once your Live Album is created, it's ready to be selected to show on your Smart Display.

 From the Google Home app

-In the new Google Home app, scroll down until you find your Smart Display / Google Home Hub among the different devices and select it.
-Odds are you will see the image that's now showing up in Ambient Mode and you can tap in the bottom left to Personalize Ambient.
-If not, you have to tap the settings cog on the top right, then select Ambient Mode.
+In the Google Home app, scroll down until you find your Smart Display / Google Nest Hub among the different devices and select it.
+Odds are you will see the image that's now showing up in Ambient Mode and you can tap in the bottom left to Edit photo frame (previously Personalize Ambient in the screenshot below).
+If not, you have to tap the settings cog on the top right, then select Photo frame (previously Ambient Mode).

 Choose the Google Photos option and wait for your albums to show up.
 As you can see in the screenshot below, my "Marcel & Rita (auto)" Live Album that I created in the previous section is available here, so I can simply tick it and be done.
 All the photos that Google has already added to this album will show up on my Smart Display.